thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 ## What's the Feature Branch Workflow?

 Throughout this program, you've been using a Centralized Workflow for nearly all of your projects.
-A **Centralized Workflow** uses a central `origin` repository on GitHub with a single `master` branch to serve as the point-of-entry for all changes to the project.
-For most of your projects, the central repository started off with at least one commit that was made by your instructors.
+A **Centralized Workflow** uses a central `origin` repository with a single `master` branch to serve as the hub for all changes to the project.
+For most of your projects, the `origin/master` branch started off with at least one commit made by your instructors.

 ```text
 origin/master